---- OUR WORK ----

 Partner: The National Collaborative on Childhood Obesity Research (NCCOR)

-The Gretchen Swanson Center for Nutrition, in partnership with the NCCOR workgroup, conducted a study to explore how Coronavirus Aid, Relief, and Economic Security Act (CARES) and American Rescue Plan (ARP) investments may affect the child care landscape and be maximized to integrate nutrition, physical activity, and healthy growth.
+The Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition), in partnership with the NCCOR workgroup, conducted a study to explore how Coronavirus Aid, Relief, and Economic Security Act (CARES) and American Rescue Plan (ARP) investments may affect the child care landscape and be maximized to integrate nutrition, physical activity, and healthy growth.

 pexels-ketut-subiyanto-4546132.jpg

-Gretchen Swanson Center for Nutrition interviewed 17 key informants working in the ECE space who identified as researchers, practitioners, and federal representatives.
+The Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) interviewed 17 key informants working in the ECE space who identified as researchers, practitioners, and federal representatives.
 Interviews covered interviewee expertise and work in childhood nutrition and physical activity, impact of COVID-19 on ECE, after-school, and summer programs, emerging strategies and adjustments during COVID-19, future programmatic, policy, and research needs to facilitate recovery, and strategic implementation of recovery efforts.

 On Children & Families